 A city of 1.
 5 million, Tbilisi is one of the last capital cities in Europe not overrun by tourists.
 Overtourism, the scourge (or Godsend, depending on your point of view) of popular cities is not an issue in Tbilisi, for now.
 That makes Georgia‘s capital city a special for the intrepid traveller.
 And don’t worry, it’s perfectly safe.

 I spent over a month in Tbilisi and saw much of the city.
-If you’re looking for some Tbilisi itinerary ideas, pick and mix from this list and you won’t go wrong.
+If you’re looking for some itinerary ideas and some cool things to do in Tbilisi, pick and mix from this list and you won’t go wrong.

 Stroll Down Rustaveli avenue